ellen-min/lego-store/README.txt

 README -
-This is the final project for CS 121 Relational Databases at Caltech.
 The goal of the project was to create a database that replicated a LEGO store.
 The database supports a certain number of command-line queries as well as employee and customer logins.
 Follow the instructions below to try it out